RedisBloom/RedisBloom/docs/index.md

 # RedisBloom - Probablistic Datatypes Module for Redis

-This module provides two datatypes, a Scalable Bloom Filter and a Cuckoo Filter.
+This module provides two datatypes, a Scalable Bloom Filter, Cuckoo Filter and a Count-Mins-Sketch.
-These datatypes are used to determine (with a given degree of certainty) whether an item is present (or absent) from a collection.
+The first two datatypes are used to determine (with a given degree of certainty) whether an item is present (or absent) from a collection and while the last is uesed to count the frequency of the different items in sub-linear space.

 ## Quick Start Guide